ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 This heliostat configuration specifies:

+``name``
-- A ``name`` used to identify the heliostat when loading the ``ARTIST`` scenario.
+  A name used to identify the heliostat when loading the ``ARTIST`` scenario.
+``id``
-- The ``id``, a unique identifier that can be used to quickly identify the heliostat within the scenario.
+  A unique identifier that can be used to quickly identify the heliostat within the scenario.
+``position``
-- The heliostat's ``position`` in the field.
+  The heliostat's position in the field.
 Note the one in the fourth dimension according to the previously discussed :ref:'coordinate convention <coordinates>'.

 Since no individual surface, kinematics, or actuator parameters are provided, this heliostat will automatically use the